MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections-advanced.md

 ## Understand, view, and report inspection responses

-After technicians answer inspection questions and mark the work order service task as complete, all responses entered by the technician are stored in Common Data Service for reporting purposes.
+All the responses entered by technicians are stored in Common Data Service.
+They can configure analytics settings in **Field Service settings**, which lets them parse the inspection responses into individual question responses.

 There are three entities stored in Common Data Service: